ethereum/py-wasm/README.md

     get_local 1)
 ```

-**index.html**: Demo running metered fibonacci function in fibonacci_metered.py, with arbitrary argument and max cycles.
-Arbitrary precision integers are stored as a string or as a sequence of i32s.
-The i32s can be passed to and from a webassembly file.
-Helper code is in both JavaScript and WebAssembly.
+**index.html**: Demo running fibonacci_metered.wasm, with arbitrary argument and cycles limit, and a trap if the cycles limit is exceeded.
+Arbitrary precision integers are stored as a string or as a sequence of i32s, and are imported and exported to and from fibonacci_metered.wasm.

 **fibonacci...**: Various versions of our demo fibonacci function.